 Next, we looked at one of the world’s few remaining Lancaster Bombers, a plane famous for “striking hard and fast.”
 A reliable machine with a reputation for achieving its target.
 It is bigger and faster than the comparable US B-17.
 The Lancaster was flown at night and had a groundbreaking radar system.
 Like many planes on display here, it took 40-50,000 man-hours to restore.

 Below is one of only three Solent Class Mark IV Flying Boats (no wheels) remaining in the world.
 A second one is being refurbished in the work area behind this portion of the museum.
-These Flying Boats were a commercial plane used to cross the Tasman Sea.
+These Flying Boats were commercial planes used to cross the Tasman Sea.

 It’s not just the planes, it’s the people that make this visit so unique.
 In the indoor photo of the flying boat, the two men in the foreground are Wally Halliwell and Alan Taylor, both RNZAF bomber veterans from World War II.

-The working exhibits are out back.
+The working exhibits are out in the back.
 Here we found a second Solent Class Mark IV Flying Boat.
-Norm McKelvie, the last surviving Lancaster squadron commander is on the team restoring this airframe.
+Norm McKelvie, the last surviving Lancaster squadron commander, is on the team restoring this airframe.
 Behind it (in the photo just below) is a 1944 RNZAF original hanger.

 MOTAT Live Day